 Trees Talk To Each Other.
 'Mother Tree' Ecologist Hears Lessons For People, Too

-Trees are "social creatures" that communicate with each other in cooperative ways that hold lessons for humans, too, says ecologist Suzanne Simard.
+Trees are "social creatures" that communicate with each other in cooperative ways that hold lessons for humans, too, ecologist Suzanne Simard says.

 Simard grew up in Canadian forests as a descendant of loggers before becoming a forestry ecologist.
 She's now a professor of forest ecology at the University of British Columbia.